Much of Mexican Museum’s pre-Hispanic collection insignificant or fake

 The June report is in sharp contrast to Perez de Heredia Puente’s assessment in May of a gift from Berkeley Professor John Casida and his wife Kati.
 After reviewing their gift of 80 pieces, Perez de Heredia Puente wrote that the collection is “an extraordinary assemblage of Native American works of art…preserved in prime condition..”

-In the end, that meant that he collected a lot of pieces that the museum will either offload, use for educational purposes or loan to smaller museums.
+The majority of its pre-Hispanic collection will either be offloaded, used for educational purposes or loaned to smaller museums.

 Kluger stressed that there is value in giving permanent loans to smaller museums.
 Moreover, he said, culling the collection will save money in insurance and storage rates, which he described as “through the roof.”

-Note: Correction: In an earlier version of this story, Andrew Kluger, the chair of the Museum’s board attributed the pre-Hispanic collection to a gift from Nelson Rockefeller.
-He was in error.
-Mr. Rockefeller’s gift represents a major portion of the museum’s Folk Art collection, not the pre-Hispanic collection.